tjdwill/ewi/journal.md

 ## Journal

+## 1 November 2024

+So, I was able to achieve the vast majority of my goals.
+Most importantly, I learned how to run tests using CMake, which will greatly improve my workflow.
+I also learned more about the system in general in terms of best practices, but CMake is definitely something that requires time and experimentation to learn properly.

+In terms of design, I made some small adjustments to the classes. `Entry` has had its Eigen dependency removed.
+It now only concerns itself with std::vector<double>.
+For `Record`, I removed the dependency on `MetricStats`.
+Now, I simply have it return an Eigen matrix that can then be used to construct a MetricStats object.
+I did it this way, however, so that neither `Record` nor `MetricStats` need know about the other. finally, I added some more convenience methods and moved the greater record types to the draft space for now; I still need to determine how to organize them into components.

 ## 27 October 2024

 Lord willing, the next two weeks will be research and skill improvement focused.
 I